50 Great Places to Work in Washington, DC

 Total staff: 340.

-Healthy benefits: This 25-year-old company, whose products offer in-vesting advice, invests in its staff, too, with nutrition consultations; subsidized Weight Watchers; a fitness center offering personal training and daily classes; treadmill and bike desks; a nap room; meditation; yoga three times a week; subsidized on-site mas-sages and mani-pedis; semiannual animal therapy; unlimited vacation; and sabbaticals.
+Healthy benefits: This 25-year-old company, whose products offer in-vesting advice, invests in its staff, too, with nutrition consultations; subsidized Weight Watchers; a fitness center offering personal training and daily classes; treadmill and bike desks; a nap room; meditation; yoga three times a week; subsidized on-site massages and mani-pedis; semiannual animal therapy; unlimited vacation; and sabbaticals.

 Have a Great Work/Life Balance